Free mainland UK delivery on orders over £50

 Epoxy Resin

 Epoxy resin is a clear liquid that dries solid when mixed with hardener.
-I use it as it allows me to encase leaves, petals, seeds, flowers and glitter as if they were in glass.
+I use it to add colour.
 Epoxy resin dries (or cures) completely clear and solid.
 Once solid the resin is non-toxic and is safe to wear.

 Sea Glass